dipeshm01/NederlandseTaal/knm/Nederland-4.md

   Dan bel je het ziekenhuis voor een afspraak met de polikliniek.
   Op de polikliniek werken veel specialisten.
   Een specialist weet veel over een deel van het lichaam, bijvoorbeeld het hart, de longen of de ogen.
-    > Do you need surgery?
-This is done in another department in the hospital.
+    > Have you received a referral letter from your doctor?
-      Sometimes you can go home the same day.
+      Then you call the hospital for an appointment with the outpatient clinic.
-      Do you need a recording?
+      Many specialists work at the outpatient clinic.
-      Then you will stay in the hospital for one or more nights.
+      A specialist knows a lot about a part of the body, such as the heart, lungs or eyes.
 - Als je voor het eerst in het ziekenhuis komt, moet je je inschrijven.
   Je krijgt dan vaak een patiëntenpas.
 Op dat pasje staan jouw persoonlijke gegevens.
   Je moet dit pasje altijd meenemen, als je naar het ziekenhuis gaat.